-Queen Elizabeth II of England is the single biggest landowner in the world.
+Queen Elizabeth II of England was the single biggest landowner in the world.
 Her sister, Princess Margaret, meanwhile, had a lock on the column inches and cover pages of the British tabloids for much of the mid-to-late 20th century.

 Margaret was in many ways the quintessential modern royal, caught between tradition, duty, desire and public opinion.
 She grew up with immense privilege and enjoyed all the luxuries that came with royalty, but was also frustrated by the unique limitations that it placed upon her.
 Margaret died in 2002 after struggling with health problems for much of her adult life, many of them fueled by the unhappiness that came with the burdens of her circumstances.